ut-amrl/plunder/2D-highway-env/README.md

 # 2D Highway Env
 This module is the setup for a vehicle performing lane-changing maneuvers.
 The goal is to travel as far as possible without crashing.
-Higher weight is placed on faster speeds and left lanes.
+Higher weight is placed on faster speeds.

 ## File Organization
 - **domain.h** - defines the problem domain, including the spaces $H$, $L$, and $O$